Why we love Liverpool

 Bus

-Hop on one of the city’s electric buses for an eco-friendly way to explore.
-Saveaway one-day tickets give you access to bus, rail and ferry travel and help you save money too.
+Hop on one of Liverpool's electric buses for an eco-friendly way to explore.
+Saveaway one-day tickets give you access to bus, rail and ferry travel and help you save money, too.

 Want to know more?